masukomi/mongodb_meilisearch/README.md

   WARNING: if you think you should use this, you're probably mistaken.

+#### Indexes
+By default every model gets its own search index.
+This means that `Foo.search("some text")` will only search `Foo` objects.
+To have a search cross objects you'll need to use a "Shared Index" (see below).

+The name of the index isn't important when not using shared indexes.
+By default a model's index is the snake cased form of the class name.
+For example, data for `MyWidget` models will be stored in the `my_widget` index.

 #### Shared indexes
 Imagine you have a `Note` and a `Comment` model, sharing an index so that you can perform a single search and have search results for both models